Azure/terraform-azurerm-avm-ptn-bcdr-vm-replication/README.md

 -   Capacity reservation group name and IDs if applicable.
 -   Network mapping names used for replicated VMs.

+## Known limitations

+- High  churn is not supported because the terraform resource azurerm_site_recovery_replicated_vm doesn't support it, there is an open github issue: https://github.com/hashicorp/terraform-provider-azurerm/issues/23343

 <!-- END_TF_DOCS -->